kaycebasques/kayce.basqu.es/posts/metrics.md

-# Technical Writer Metrics: The Purpose of Metrics
+# Technical Writing: The Purpose of Metrics

 <time datetime="2018-04-26">2018 April 26</time>